Where do you perform?

-It's my own; I wrote it in Microsoft Basic and have recently converted it, with my brother's help, to Visual Basic.
+It's my own; I wrote it in Microsoft Basic and later converted it, with my brother's help, to Visual Basic.
 I used to transcribe music by hand, but when I got my first PC in 1986 I immediately started working on a program to print music.
 It has grown over the years to an integrated application to not only edit and print music but also transpose it, play it and export MIDI files.
 It prints the music to look pretty much the way I would have done it by hand if I could be perfectly neat.
 Whenever some aspect of the program annoys me enough, I improve it.
 By now it is very well adapted to the music we do and to the way I like to present music.
 For example, it intersperses the translation with the music so the singers can easily know the meaning of the words.
 Whole-rests are bigger than half-rests.
 Sixteenth-notes are smaller than eighth-notes, which are smaller than quarter-notes, and so on.
 When a note lasts over a bar line (most of our music was written without bar lines), it interrupts the bar line for that staff but retains it outside the staff; but if a note lasts over the end of a line it shortens it to the value that fits and makes a tie to the next line.
 At the end of each line there is a guide (custos) to the next note.
 Measure numbers appear on the first and last measure of each line so you always know where to find them.
 All of these features are mostly automatic and will readjust if, say, I decide the piece should take six pages instead of five.
 The text is large and clear.
 My editions have been praised by singers and conductors, and other choirs have used my editions in their own performances.
 You can see and download some of them at Choral Public Domain Library.

 Why don't you wear costumes?